vanilladucky/ModelExploration/README.md

 After numerous hours, days, weeks and months spent on Kaggle, I was inspired to sum up all the repetitive and tedious process to one single package.
 For any machine learning projects, the user must perform data manipulations, check the dataset is all set for models.
 After that, they must fit it into models and take note of how the model performs.

 With this package, I want to eliminate that tedious stage for any user.
 This package would mainly be beneficial to those recently starting out in the field of machine learning or intermediate users.
-It substitues the tiring initial phase of any ML project.
+It is probably unsuitable for highly complex models or datasets.

+The main usage should be to assist the user by assessing the performances of myriad of models.

 ## Getting Started